skynet2982/skynet2982/README.md

 <!-- PRESENTATION -->
 ### Hi there 👋

-I'm a Software Engineer in Toulouse working with Big Data and DevOps technologies.
+I'm a Software Engineer in Toulouse working with BigData and DevOps technologies.

 ---